nicholasjano/Leetcode-Solutions/Solutions/Python3/0332. Reconstruct Itinerary/README.md

 - Initialize the route list and stack, starting with JFK.
 - For the last index of the stack, add all their destinations to the back of the stack in lexical order
 - Whichever airport is now at the back of the stack gets popped into routes
-- Continue this until all tickets have been accounted for, we can reverse routes, since the stack did not pop out JFK to routes first, it did it last.
+- Continue this until all tickets have been accounted for.
+I then reversed routes for the final itinerary.

 ## Time Complexity
 $O(nlogn)$